Five Simple Steps for an Insurance Home Inventory

 Starting a Household Inventory - Get Organized

 First of all, you’ll need to get organized.
-You’ll want to document things like the insides of your tool boxes and closets; start a household inventory list.
+You’ll want to document things like the contents of your tool boxes and closets.
 Tidy up; it’s easier to see what you have if your possessions aren’t in piles on the floor of your closet or crumpled up in a junk drawer.

 Starting an Insurance Home Inventory - Method to the Madness